-Tanna assists project managers and senior staff by collecting and analyzing hydrogeological data.
+Tanna assists project managers and senior staff by collecting and analyzing hydrogeological data, primarily for our river and stream restoration projects.
 She discovered her interest in hydrogeology, the study of rocks and water, while serving as a rafting guide in the summers while pursuing a degree in engineering from the Colorado School of Mines.
 “I’ve always been curious about my surroundings, and knew I loved rocks.
 While rafting, I also discovered a fascination with water, from the shear force it exerts on its surroundings to the many ways it changes our world,” Tanna says.
 “So I looked into hydrogeology.
 It seemed like a perfect mesh of my academic and outdoor interests.”

 Now back in her home state of Washington, Tanna is taking full advantage of being surrounded by mountains, lakes and rivers.
 She’s also an endurance athlete whose competitive nature has qualified her for the Boston Marathon and the Ironman World Championship in Kona, Hawaii.